A Confidential Computing Transparency Framework for a Comprehensive Trust Chain

-\begin{enumerate} \item\textit{\textbf{Reviewability:}} It should be possible to gain meaningful information about the security of a component through inspecting it.
-This goal is inherently subjective and must be considered on a case-by-case basis.
+\begin{enumerate} \item\textit{\textbf{Reviewability:}} Security insights about a component should be achievable through inspection.
+This goal is inherently subjective and must be considered case-by-case.
 For example, the ideal approach to achieve reviewability for a software component is granting reviewers access to the source code.
-However, even with source code access, nuances arise \cite{thompson1984reflections}; access to the documentation, architecture, reference manuals, or expert guidance might impact the reviewability of a large and complicated code base.
+However, even with source code access, nuances exist \cite{thompson1984reflections}; access to the documentation, architecture, reference manuals, or expert guidance might impact reviewability.
 The same applies to granting access to the commit history versus a snapshot of source code.
-In situations where providing source code access is not feasible, other forms of reviewability can also be achieved, for example by executing a binary within a confined environment and analysing its behaviour.
-While the highest level of reviewability should always be the primary goal, practical constraints may call for a best-effort approach. \item\textit{\textbf{Certifiability:}} It should be possible to generate and publish a digitally signed statement for a reviewed component.
-The ability to provide a validation of a review is crucial for maintaining the integrity and transparency of the review process, enhancing the quality of reviews, aiding in compliance with legal and regulatory requirements, providing evidence in disputes, etc. Certifiability can take different forms.
-For instance, one can produce a signed statement for some source code that has been reviewed.
-On the other hand, when dealing with a machine learning model that is pre-trained but undergoes frequent fine-tuning for different users, certifying the model's architecture rather than its weights might be a suitable option. \item\textit{\textbf{Attestability:}} While transparency is necessary for addressing the limitations of attestation in providing security assurance, attestability itself serves as a prerequisite for transparency.
+In cases where providing source code access is not feasible, other forms of reviewability can also be achieved, for example by executing a binary within a confined environment and analysing its behaviour, as Apple did with PCC \cite{applepcc2}.
+While the highest level of reviewability is ideal, practical constraints may call for a best-effort approach. \item\textit{\textbf{Certifiability:}} It should be possible to generate and publish a digitally signed statement for a reviewed component.
+Certifiability is crucial for maintaining the integrity and transparency of the review process, potentially enhancing the quality of reviews, aiding in compliance with legal and regulatory requirements, providing evidence in disputes, etc. Forms of certifiability vary, such as providing a signed statement for reviewed source code or, in the case of a frequently fine-tuned machine learning model, certifying the architecture instead of the weights. \item\textit{\textbf{Attestability:}} While transparency addresses limitations of attestation in providing security assurance, attestability itself serves as a prerequisite for transparency.